calvinatian/gradescope-calendar/README.md

 Some initial endpoint info was [gotten from this MIT paper](https://courses.csail.mit.edu/6.857/2016/files/20.pdf).

+# Forked Changes
+This fork is used to handle grade transfer between Gradescope and other platforms.
+Various functions and objects have been updated to handle loading grade data and outputting to a csv to be uploaded elsewhere.

 ## Design Philosophy
 This is _not_ an API wrapper in reality, and more of a scraping tool.
 Therefore a lot is done to minimize the ammount of requests done.
 As such we do expensive things like loading rosters lazily but all at once.
 This means